mdxpl/htmx-bundle-monorepo/docs/examples/simple_page.md

 ### Step 3: Create a page template

 Twig does not render blocks that are not defined in the base template.
-When the request is HTMX, it will automatically return certain block from the template instead of the whole page.
+When the request is htmx, it will automatically return certain block from the template instead of the whole page.

 ```html
 {# templates/demo/simple_page.html.twig #}